About the Global Village

 During the academic year Global Village Learning Community students enroll in 4 courses as a group (2 courses each semester).
 Students will individually select 2 or 3 additional courses each semester (a typical full-time student takes 12-15 credit hours each semester).
 These additional courses will be selected in consultation with an advisor at SOAR and typically fulfill major requirements or additional General Education requirements.

-- LBST 2102 Global and Intercultural Connections (GVLC students only), Dr. Vaughn Schmutz.
-TBD
+• LBST 2102 Global Connections (for GVLC students only!)
+Taught by Dr. Vaughn Schmutz

-- LBST 2101 Western Cultural and Historical Awareness, TBD.
+• LBST 2101 Western Cultural and Historical Awareness.

 Optional Study Abroad Programs